Are you in the market for an inexpensive alternative housing?

 Have you ever seen any of these homes?
 They are flat out amazing.
 I’m not sure who came up with this thought initially, but they were really smart and very creative.

-But now that the idea is out there, if you are looking for a different and less expensive housing alternative then this just might be it.
+But now that the idea is out there, if you are looking for a different and less expensive alternative housing idea then this just might be it.
 Here is how you can transform a shipping container into your next home.

 7. A Silo Home